AIA Member (not AIANY): $500

 This series is registered for a total of 14 units of continuing education credits with the International Design Continuing Education Council (IDCEC).

-Join design educator and historian Daniella Ohad for an ALL NEW online course exploring the work of 10 influential interior designers.
+Join design educator and historian Daniella Ohad for an all-new online course exploring the work of ten influential interior designers.
 Interior Design: The Legends is an 11-session course featuring a series of personal interviews with legendary interior designers, many of whom have been instrumental in shaping the world of interior design.
 This course will investigate the field of interiors today, as well as the concept of “the home” as defined by these designers.
-Each session will take a different approach in examining of the methods and philosophies of residential interior design.
+Each session will take a different approach in examining the methods and philosophies of residential interior design.

-The participating speakers have all established international profiles in residential design, are known for their own signature idioms, and have designed renowned residential projects for clients passionate about the culture of design.
+The participating speakers, all known for their own signature idioms, have established international profiles in residential design and have designed renowned residential projects for clients passionate about the culture of design.
 Speakers will provide insight into the evolution of their careers and will offer thoughts on the state of interior design today.

 This program is essential for architects, interior designers, and anyone interested in design culture!